In this tutorial, I’ll show you the exact on-page SEO techniques you can use to outrank your competitors.

 What’s one of the biggest signs of unnatural linking?
 Having all your links pointed at just your homepage.

-One of the keys to building a long-term blog these days is to make sure that your links are spread out throughout your domain.
+One of the keys to building a successful blog these days is to make sure that your links are spread out throughout your domain.

 It’s just natural.